peterhagelund/js-puzzle/README.md

 The solution search itself is a brute-force recursive search.
 The general recursive processing is:

-* Add the next word in the list to the current, possible solution.
+- Add the next word in the list to the current, possible solution.
-* If that word solves the puzzle, see if it's a better solution than the current best one and, if so, make this the current best one.
+- If that word solves the puzzle, see if it's a better solution than the current best one and, if so, make this the current best one.
-* If that word adds to the number of letters use, recurse and try adding another word.
+- If that word adds to the number of letters use, recurse and try adding another word.
-* Remove the word from the list and loop around.
+- Remove the word from the list and loop around.
-* Within the main loop over the possible start words, a duration check is made that break out of that loop when time's up.
+- Within the main loop over the possible start words, a duration check is made that break out of that loop when time's up.
 (This check is approximate as the number of combinations for a given word can take an arbitrary long time, so rather than checking at every word the check is made at each new start word.)

 The command-line argument gymnastics are mostly handled by `yargs` and allow the specification of:

-* The 4 sides of 3 letters each.
+- The 4 sides of 3 letters each.
-* The goal.
+- The goal.
-* The maximum duration allotted to find a solution.
+- The maximum duration allotted to find a solution.

 ## Running

-`node main.js -s GLR,OAT,DMP,IEU -g 4 -m 10`
+`node index.js box -s GLR,OAT,DMP,IEU -g 4 -m 10`

 Look for solutions to the above example puzzle with a goal of 4 words (or less) for no more than 10 seconds.

+## Bee

+Bee is another brain-teaser puzzle I've come across in The New York Times.

+The puzzle is presented as a single letter surrounded by six other letters arranged in a hexagon shape.

+       Y
+    H     W
+       I
+    E     G
+       T

+No letters are repeated - it is always 7 different letters.

+### Goal

+TODO

+### Constraints

+TODO

+## Approach

+TODO

+## Running

+`node index.js bee -m I -o YWGTEH`